 What They Liked

-Comfort galore: "The interior is light and airy, and the front seats were among the most comfortable," Meier said, and the other judges agreed: "The cabin is open and airy with good room in all three rows," Hanley said.
+Comfort galore: “The vehicle’s interior is light and airy, and the front seats were among the most comfortable,” Meier said, and the other judges agreed: “The cabin is open and airy with good room in all three rows,” Hanley said.

-Easy third-row access: "Third-row access is easy thanks to levers that slide the second-row seat forward, creating a wide pathway to the wayback," Newman said.
-"The 'latch-and-glide' second-row seat action allows third-row access even with a front-facing car seat in place," Meier added.
+Easy third-row access: “Third-row seating access is easy thanks to levers that slide the second-row seat forward, creating a wide pathway to the wayback,” Newman said.
+“The ‘latch-and-glide’ second-row seat action allows third-row access even with a front-facing car seat in place,” Meier added.

 Great visibility tech: “The 360-degree camera with moving object detection is a must-have for parking and safety,” Meier said.
 “Why don’t all these trucks have it?”
 Newman concurred: “Nissan’s Around View Monitor, a multi-angle camera system, makes parking and backing out of spaces a lot easier in these big SUVs.”